Mohit21GoJs/tripsorter/README.md

 * sh start-app.sh

+## For Other systems

-- Instructions
+## Instructions

-* Run `yarn install` on root folder
+- Run `yarn install` on root folder
-* Run `yarn run start-with-nodemon` for running server
+- Run `yarn run start-with-nodemon` for running server
-* Server will run on port 2030
+- Server will run on port 2030

 For Client